 CSMaP publishes peer-reviewed research in top academic journals and produces rigorous data reports on policy relevant topics.

 We place postdocs and students in top academic and industry positions, and regularly host experts for seminars, conferences, and lab meetings.

 CSMaP informs public policy with research on pressing topics, adds scientific rigor to media coverage, and convenes leading experts for urgent conversations.

 To complete our research and support the broader scholarly community, we develop open source software packages, methods, and data sets.

 Philanthropy is vital to our work.
 Gifts and grants fund everything we do, from undertaking ambitious research to building out a talented team of researchers.
+Our funders provide general operating support and/or project specific support.
 We are extremely grateful for all the support we have received.